You have Grafana. You have Prometheus metrics. You have logs in Loki and traces in Tempo. The data is all there.

 tags: alert

-On a service panel, link to the service detail dashboard:
+On a service panel, link straight to that service’s detail dashboard:

 URL: /d/service-detail?var-service=${__field.labels.service}